-Relax, you do not need to buy a well to start investing in oil.
+Relax, you do not need to buy a well to start oil trading and investing.
 You don’t even need a lot of money.
-Oil futures, oil-linked stocks and funds make it more accessible for beginners to invest in petroleum-related investments — without having to relocate to Texas.
+Oil futures, oil-linked stocks and funds make it more accessible for beginners to trade and invest in petroleum-related products — without having to relocate to Texas.

 Oil as an asset

 When investing in oil, investors rarely take ownership of the commodity itself.
 This differs from stock investing, where shares of stock represent ownership of the issuing company.
 For this reason, the process of investing in oil is often referred to as "gaining exposure" to oil.

 The steps you will need to take to gain exposure to oil will depend on whether you are willing or not to take the risk of direct exposure to oil as a commodity.
 Each of these exposure types can be acquired through an online brokerage account.